delawaremathguy/ShoppingList/README.md

 I have since rebuilt that app with CoreData (it was easier than you think -- I had done it before), and I am now actively building the project in parallel in SwiftUI.
 But I ran into a few roadblocks (e.g., where's CollectionView, etc.) and kept finding myself with the same basic visual updating issues that have been discussed above.
 So I am glad I built Shopping List (again, I had a need since I was doing almost all of the shopping during the pandemic) and confronted these issues.

-So, I am waiting for WWDC2020 and Swift 2.0 so that I can move forward and eventually take that other app to the App Store.
+So far, this week's WWDC has given me more than enough so I can move forward and eventually take that other app to the App Store.

 Feel free to contact me about questions and comments.